 From there you can log in at any time and begin working on your recommender forms.

-The Common App Recommender system is divided into four tabs: Profile, Students, Workspace, and Resources.
-(Note: The Advisor role does not have a Workspace, as they do not complete and submit forms.)
+The Common App for recommenders is divided into three sections: Students, Profile, and Resources.
+(Note: The Advisor role does not allow users to complete and submit forms.)

-To begin working on a student’s forms, click on their name in the Student tab.
-That student will remain active in your Workspace until you select a different one.
+To begin working on a student’s forms, click on their name in the Student section.

 To begin working on a particular recommendation, chose the “Start” or “Continue” button.
 At the top of the form you'll find some instructions on the form, as well as any notes or directions from your student.